Using Problem-Attic for Curriculum Development

 What follows is an overview of the curriculum development tools and screenshots showing where you can find them.
 You can get more details, including step-by-step instructions, by clicking the links above.

-Documents & Folders shows all of the questions you’ve selected previously, as if they formed your own database module.
+My Documents shows all of the questions you’ve selected previously, as if they formed your own database module.
 The feature is fully automatic.
-There’s nothing you need to do except click the link.
+There’s nothing you need to do except click the button.
 Then you’ll see the documents you’ve created and (optionally) organized into folders.
 If you click the title of a document, you’ll see its questions.
 You can add one or more to your current document in the usual way, by clicking the Add button or by double-clicking on a thumbnail.

-The figures below show how documents and folders on the Organize page match up with My Database.
+The figure below show how documents and folders on the Organize page match up with My Database.

-The Documents & Folders link can be used to:
+The My Documents tool can be used to:

 • review the questions you’ve already assigned to students